d-vo/d-vo.github.io/_pages/COLLAB18/index.md

 </table>

 <p align="justify">
-Next, we show the evaluation of our feature coding framework on the Euroc dataset.
+Next, we show the evaluation of our feature coding framework on the Euroc dataset V101 sequence.
 First we evaluate the sequence with the I+S+M+P and one reference frame for the P mode:
 </p>

 <table>